icecube/pisa/INSTALL.md

 # Installation Guide

 ## Instruction to install PISA using Anaconda or Miniconda

 The following commands are intended for execution in a terminal.
-If you encounter any problems with the installation, please file an issue and/or ask on slack.
+If you encounter any problems with the installation, please create an issue and/or ask on the IceCube slack (if possible).

 1. Install the essential dependencies